IlyVoid/ScriptFactory/scripting/SHCRYPT/README.md

 </ul>

 <h2>Contributing</h2>
 <p>Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.</p>
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on <a href="https://github.com/IlyVoid/Diabolical-scripting-piscine-">GitHub</a>.</p>

 </body>
 </html>